 6.1.2.1 Overview

-The integration strategy for ENI within VxLAN networks is methodically outlined in the document, focusing on automating policy verification through artificial intelligence.
-This process begins with an input phase, where network states are captured and translated into a set of standardized network policies that define network behavior and configurations.
+The integration strategy for ENI within VxLAN networks is methodically outlined in the present document, focusing on automating policy verification through artificial intelligence.
+This process begins with an input phase, where network states are captured and translated into a set of standardized network policies that define network behaviour and configurations.

 Subsequent to the initial translation, the methodology advances to establishing a network model that accurately mirrors the actual network architecture.
 This model aids in the analysis and manipulation of network data, ensuring that all elements are considered for validation and optimization purposes.